surabhias/StudentManagementSystem/README.md

 	•	viewBranch

 **Please Read:**
-To run this system, you need to create a database in the phpMyAdmin dbatabase sql file is icludede in folder named database.
+To run this system, you need to create a database in the phpMyAdmin.
 Either you can create a database namely student_management or something else.
 If you have a database name something else then, you have to change it in the source code.
 To change the database name in the source code.

 **Step 1:** Go to the application > config > Database.php file.